 Your child may get a headache, feel dizzy or sick, or be sick (vomit).
 These symptoms should pass quickly once your child stops breathing in the gas.

-Can other common medicines be given at the same time as nitrous oxide?
+Can other medicines be given at the same time as Nitrous oxide?

 - Tell the person who provides the nitrous oxide about any medicines your child is taking.